TUM-FAF/WP2/WP_LAB#4.md

         * Please, take into consideration that the user can Increase and decrease animation speed using mouse wheel/from keebord

   - for _Bonus Point Tasks_ :
-    * For the task above, add balls with mouse and make them to multiply during interaction with each other.
+    * For the task above, add balls with mouse.

 ## References